Creighton vs. UConn Women's Basketball Predictions & Picks - January 3

 Creighton Schedule Analysis

-- The Bluejays' best victory of the season came against the Michigan State Spartans, a top 50 team (No. 19), according to our computer rankings.
-The Bluejays claimed the 83-69 neutral-site win on November 24.
+- The Bluejays clinched their signature win of the season on November 24, when they secured an 83-69 victory over the Michigan State Spartans, who rank inside the top 50 (No. 19), according to our computer rankings.

-- The Bluejays have tied for the sixth-most Quadrant 1 victories in the nation (three).
+- The Bluejays have tied for the sixth-most Quadrant 1 wins in the nation (three).

-- The Bluejays have four wins versus Quadrant 3 teams, tied for the 15th-most in Division 1.
+- The Bluejays have tied for the 15th-most Quadrant 3 victories in the country (four).

 Get tickets for any college basketball game this season at Ticketmaster!